mzazon/awesome-cloud-projects/aws/responding-to-incidents-with-security-hub/responding-to-incidents-with-security-hub.md

 ## Discussion

 This comprehensive security incident response solution demonstrates how AWS Security Hub can serve as the central nervous system for enterprise security operations.
 The architecture leverages event-driven automation to ensure rapid response to security threats while maintaining the flexibility to integrate with existing security tools and workflows.
+This follows the AWS Well-Architected Framework's Security Pillar by implementing defense in depth, automation, and proper monitoring.

 The solution addresses several critical aspects of modern security operations.
 First, it provides automated triage through Security Hub's automation rules, which can suppress low-priority findings while escalating critical ones.
 This reduces alert fatigue and allows security teams to focus on genuine threats.
 Second, the EventBridge integration enables real-time processing of security events, ensuring that incidents are detected and responded to within minutes rather than hours.
+This aligns with the Operational Excellence pillar of the Well-Architected Framework by automating operational procedures.

 The Lambda-based incident processor serves as the intelligence layer, enriching security findings with contextual information such as threat intelligence scores, business impact assessments, and automated remediation recommendations.
 This enrichment process is crucial for effective incident response, as it provides security analysts with the information they need to make informed decisions quickly.
 The integration with external ticketing systems through SNS ensures that incidents are properly tracked and managed according to established processes.
+For additional guidance on Lambda best practices, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/).

 The custom actions feature allows security teams to maintain control over the incident response process while benefiting from automation.
 When analysts encounter findings that require special attention, they can use custom actions to trigger additional workflows, such as deeper investigation, stakeholder notification, or emergency response procedures.
 This hybrid approach combines the efficiency of automation with the expertise of human analysts.
+For more information on Security Hub custom actions, consult the [AWS Security Hub User Guide](https://docs.aws.amazon.com/securityhub/latest/userguide/).

 > **Tip**: Consider implementing AWS Config rules alongside Security Hub to detect configuration drifts that might indicate security policy violations or unauthorized changes.
+This provides additional coverage for compliance monitoring and automated remediation.

 ## Challenge